broadinstitute/cromwell/README.md

 *  Cluster deploy mode using Yarn resource manager

 ### Configuring Spark Project

-When using Spark backend move the following Spark configuration in the reference.conf file, which is available under `core/src/resources`
+When using Spark backend, copy the Spark configuration in reference.conf (available under `core/src/main/resources`) into the main application.conf (in `src/main/resources`):

 ```conf
 Spark {